lee-soft/ViStart/README.md

 - Clone the repo
 - Ensure you have Visual Basic 6.0(Service Pack 6) installed
 - Grab the SHELLLNK, WinU and GDIPlus TLB - extract the TLBs and add as a reference to the project
-- Grab the HookMe zip - extract the files (IHookSink.cls, MHookMe.bas) over the placeholder files (IHookSink.cls, MHookMe.bas) and disregard any other files
 - Grab the release of the [GDIPlusWrapper library](https://github.com/lee-soft/GDIPlusWrapper/releases) and re-add it as a reference to this project
 - Compile and enjoy